metabase/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 * Click on `Configuration` on the left hand sidebar
 * Scroll down to `Load Balancing` under the _Network Tier_ section and click the gear icon to edit those settings.
 * Set the value for `Secure listener port` to *443*
+* Set the value for `Instance listener port` to *80* and the `Instance protocol` to *HTTP* (which means that the load balancer handles the HTTPS traffic but talks to the EC2 instances in plain HTTP)
 * Then, a little bit lower on the dropdown for `SSL certificate ID`, choose the name of the certificate that you uploaded to your account.
   * NOTE: the certificate MUST match the domain you plan to use for your Metabase install
 * Scroll to the bottom of the page and click `Save` in the lower right
   * NOTE: your Environment will begin updating with your new change.  you will have to wait for this to complete before making additional updates
   * IMPORTANT: once this change is made you will no longer be able to access your Metabase instance at the \*.elasticbeanstalk.com url provided by Amazon because it will result in a certificate mismatch.
-To  continue accessing your secure Metabase instance you must [Setup a DNS CNAME](#setup-dns-cname)
+To  continue accessing your secure Metabase instance you must [Setup DNS](#setup-dns)

-Once your application is working properly over HTTPS we recommend setting an additional property to force non-https clients to use the HTTPS endpoint

-1. Click on `Configuration` on the left hand sidebar
-* Scroll down to `Software Configuration` under the _Web Tier_ section and click the gear icon to edit those settings.
-* Under `Environment Properties` add an entry for `NGINX_FORCE_SSL` with a value of `1`
-* Scroll to the bottom of the page and click `Apply` in the lower right, then wait for your application to update.
+  * IMPORTANT: once your beanstalk environment works in HTTPS, we recommend to deactivate the Load balancer listener on port 80 so that all traffic is routed to HTTPS

 # Setting the JVM Timezone